Salient Object Detection in the Deep Learning Era: An In-Depth Survey

-\textbf{3) Side-fusion network} fuses multi-layer responses of a backbone network together for SOD prediction, making use of the inherent multi-scale representations of the CNN hierarchy (Fig.~\ref{fig:SODcategory}~(d)).
-Side-outputs are typically supervised by the ground-truth, leading to a \textit{deep supervision} strategy~\cite{xie2015holistically}. {As a well-known side-fusion network based SOD model,} DSS~\cite{hou2016deeply}} adds several short connections from deeper side-outputs to shallower ones.
-In this way, higher-level features can help lower side-outputs to better locate the salient regions, while lower-level features can help enrich the higher-level side-outputs with finer details.
+\textbf{3) Side-fusion network} fuses multi-layer responses of a backbone network together for SOD prediction, making use of the complementary information of the inherent multi-scale representations of the CNN hierarchy (Fig.~\ref{fig:SODcategory}(d)).
+Side-outputs are typically supervised by the ground-truth, leading to a \textit{deep supervision} strategy~\cite{xie2015holistically}. {As a well-known side-fusion network based SOD model,} DSS~\cite{hou2016deeply}$_{\!}$ adds$_{\!}$ short connections from deeper side-outputs to shallower ones.
+In this way, higher-level features help lower side-outputs {to} better locate salient regions, and lower-level$_{\!}$ features$_{\!}$ can$_{\!}$ enrich$_{\!}$ deeper$_{\!}$ side-outputs$_{\!}$ with$_{\!}$ finer$_{\!}$ details.

-\textbullet~\textbf{NLDF~\cite{luo2017non}} generates a local saliency map by fusing multi-level features and contrast features in a top-down manner, then integrates the local map with a global one yielded by the top layer to produce the final prediction.
-The contrast features are obtained by subtracting the feature from its average pooling.

-\textbullet~\textbf{Amulet~\cite{zhang2017amulet}} aggregates multi-level features into multiple resolutions.
-The multiple aggregated features are further refined in a top-down manner.
-A boundary refinement is introduced at each aggregated feature before final fusion.

-\textbullet~\textbf{DSOS~\cite{he2017delving}} uses two subnets for detecting salient objects and subitizing the result, respectively.
-The detection subnet is a U-net structure~\cite{ronneberger2015u} with side-fusions, whose bottle-neck parameters are dynamically determined by the other subnet.